Doodleverse/segmentation_gym/README.md

 #### Model training
 Model training and performance is sensitive to these hyperparameters.
 Use a `TARGET_SIZE` that makes sense for your problem, that conforms roughly with the dimensions of the imagery and labels you have for model training, and that fits in available GPU memory.
 You might be very surprised at the accuracy and utility of models trained with significantly downsized imagery

-* `TARGET_SIZE`: list of integer image dimensions to write to tfrecord and use to build and use models.
+* `TARGET_SIZE`: list of integer image dimensions to write to dataset and use to build and use models.
 This doesn't have to be the sample image dimension (it would typically be significantly smaller due to memory constraints) but it should ideally have the same aspect ratio.
 The target size must be compatible with the cardinality of the model
 * `KERNEL_SIZE`: (integer) convolution kernel dimension
 * `NCLASSES`: (integer) number of classes (1 = binary e.g water/no water).
-For multiclass segmentations, enumerate the number of classes not including a null class
+For multiclass segmentations, enumerate the number of classes not including a null class.
+For example, for 4 classes, use `NCLASSES`=4
 * `BATCH_SIZE`: (integer) number of images to use in a batch.
 Typically better to use larger batch sizes but also uses more memory
 * `N_DATA_BANDS`: (integer) number of input image bands.
-Typically 3 (for an RGB image, for example) or 4 (e.g. near-IR or DEM, or other relevant raster info you have at coincident resolution and coverage)
+Typically 3 (for an RGB image, for example) or 4 (e.g. near-IR or DEM, or other relevant raster info you have at coincident resolution and coverage).
+Currently cannot be more than 4.
 * `PATIENCE`: (integer) the number of epochs with no improvement in validation loss to wait before exiting model training
-* `IMS_PER_SHARD`: (integer) the number of images to encode in each tfrecord file
 * `MAX_EPOCHS`: (integer) the maximum number of epochs to train the model over.
 Early stopping should ensure this maximum is never reached
 * `VALIDATION_SPLIT`: (float) the proportion of the dataset to use for validation.
 The rest will be used for model training.
 Typically in the range 0.5 -- 0.9 for model training on large datasets